 A church is an institution.
 A Christian church, for example, would have a purpose of “pointing people to the gospel of Jesus Christ.”
 Being converted to that church would mean you believe that church can effectively point you to the gospel of Jesus Christ.

-The gospel is a holistic set of doctrines, principles and gifts.
+The gospel is a holistic set of doctrines, principles, and gifts.
 The gospel (doctrines, principles, gifts) of Jesus Christ, for example, would have a purpose of “pointing people to Jesus Christ for salvation.”
-Being converted to the gospel of Jesus Christ would mean you believe that gospel message effectively points to Jesus Christ for salvation.
+Being converted to the gospel of Jesus Christ would mean you believe that the gospel message effectively points to Jesus Christ for salvation.

 The Savior, Jesus Christ, is a glorified and authorized being with the purpose of offering and bestowing salvation.
 Being converted to the Savior, Jesus Christ, would mean you believe Jesus Christ is the only authorized source that can offer and bestow salvation.
 You see Him as the only one capable of offering pure truth and personalized guidance through life’s challenges and also back to His presence.
-It means the Savior is your prophet and you are seeking for His counsel at all times and discerning and reconciling the philosophies of men with the pure truth of the Lord.
+It means the Savior is your prophet and you are seeking His counsel at all times and discerning and reconciling the philosophies of men with the pure truth of the Lord.

 Being converted to a church might be good or might even be considered a good start so long as it leads you to the gospel of Jesus Christ.
 Being converted to the gospel of Jesus is better.
 Being converted to the Savior, Jesus Christ is best.

 To ponder our fruits, allow me to share samples of comments made in Sunday testimony meeting.
 The comments in each column represent the type of conversion a person may have.
 Each row, going left to right, represents a similar topic.
 Compare and contrast the substance, depth, and power of each type of conversion.